×

 If you are thinking about moving to Tanjong Pagar, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Tanjong Pagar can vary greatly depending on the type of property.
 For instance, a condominium unit in this area can cost significantly more than a HDB flat.
 As of recent data, the average price for a condominium unit in Tanjong Pagar can range from a few million Singapore dollars, while a HDB flat can cost several hundred thousand Singapore dollars.
-However, these prices are subject to change and can fluctuate based on market conditions and the specific location of the property within Tanjong Pagar," replied a member in Tanjong Pagar.
+However, these prices are subject to change and can fluctuate based on market conditions and the specific location of the property within Tanjong Pagar," said one expat in Tanjong Pagar.

 Should I buy or rent a home in Tanjong Pagar?